 You can watch the Chicago River meander by at Raised, a garden-themed bar just over Wacker Drive.

-These are just a few options out of the many available rooftop bars in Chicago.
+These are just a few options out of Chicago’s many available rooftop bars.
+You may also like this Private Speakeasy Pub Crawl with a Local Historian.

 13- 360 Chicago